Cardinal characteristics and countable Borel equivalence relations: Borel boundedness and the union problem

-Now, let us attempt to solve the unions problem by expressing $E$ as a countable increasing union $E=\bigcup_kF_k$ of finite Borel equivalence relations $F_k$.
-Naively, one might simply try to ``choose the right sequence" through Figure~\ref{fig:unions}, and set each $F_k$ equal to an appropriate $E_n^m$, moving down and to the right as $k$ increases.
+Now, let us attempt to solve the union problem by expressing $E$ as the union $E=\cup_kF_k$ of an increasing sequence of finite Borel equivalence relations $F_k$.
+Naively, one might simply try to ``choose the right sequence'' through Figure~\ref{fig:unions} and set each $F_k$ equal to an appropriate $E_n^m$, moving down and to the right as $k$ increases.
 Of course, this is bound to fail, since there is no reason a relation $E_{n}^{m}$ in row $n$ should contain some $E_{n'}^{m'}$ in row $n'$ just because $n>n'$.
-In fact, it is not too difficult to construct a hyper-hyperfinite Borel equivalence relation $E=\bigcup_n\bigcup_mE_n^m$ such that for all $n$ and $m$ and for all $k\ne n$, $E_n^0\not\subset E_k^m$.\footnote{For instance, let $E$ be the trivial relation on $\NN\times\NN$ and let: }
+In fact, it is not too difficult to construct equivalence relations $E^m_n$ as in Figure~\ref{fig:unions} so that for all $n,n',m$, if $n'\ne n$ then $E_n^m\not\supset E_{n'}^0$.

-To ensure that the $F_k$'s are increasing, as a next step one might try taking them to be unions or intersections of the $E_n^m$.
-Of course, the union of two equivalence relations need not be transitive, and there is no reason for the transitive closure of the union of two finite equivalence relations to be finite; so we are led to take intersections of the $E_n^m$.
+To ensure that the $F_k$ are increasing, as a next step one might try taking them to be unions or intersections of the $E_n^m$.
+Of course, the union of two equivalence relations need not be transitive, and there is no reason for the transitive closure of the union of two finite equivalence relations to be finite, so we are led to take intersections of the $E_n^m$.
 As each row is increasing, we need only take one from each row.
 Since the union of the $F_k$'s must exhaust $E$, we should start deleting rows from the intersection as $k$ increases.
 This suggests that we let

 for some sequence of choices $\psi\in\omega^\omega$.